Ibal-pi-el II

-Ibal pi’el II was a king of the city kingdom of Eshnunna in ancient Mesopotamia.
-He reigned c.
-1779–1765 BC.
+Ibal-pi-el II (died c.
+1765 BC) was a king of the kingdom of Eshnunna (c.
+1779-1765 BC) in ancient Mesopotamia.

+Family

-He was the son of Dadusha and nephew of Naram-Suen of Eshnunna.
+He was the son of Dadusha and nephew of Naram-Sin.

+Reign

 He conquered the cities of Diniktum and Rapiqum.
-With Ḫammu-rāpi of Babylon, and the Amorite king Shamshi-Adad I he besieged the kingdom of Malgium until its ruler bought them off with 15 talents of silver.
+With Hammurabi and the Amorite king Shamshi-Adad I he besieged the kingdom of Malgium until its ruler bought them off with 15 talents of silver.